 In the coming year, we will take steps to ensure that:

-- All relevant policies are updated to reflect our commitment to the Modern Slavery Act 2015.
+- All relevant policies are reviewed to reflect our commitment to the Modern Slavery Act 2015.

 - We will amend our standard terms and conditions to place a general obligation on suppliers of goods, works and services to comply with the Modern Slavery Act 2015 and this Statement.
 Failure to comply with the provisions will mean that the JRF/JRHT will be entitled to terminate a contract.

-- We will draw up new training which will be available to all relevant staff.
+- We will deliver training which will be available to all relevant staff.
 In particular, those involved in recruiting staff, procurement process and sourcing/managing a supply chain will be prioritised.

 The Director of Corporate Services has responsibility for this statement, the implementation of policies, risk assessments, investigations, due diligence and training.
 This statement will be reviewed and updated as appropriate and at least annually.